 If you are unable to fit the counter to the bicycle using washers, it may not be possible to use the counter on the bike.

 Again – before attempting to rotate the wheel, check for interference.
-If you do not do this you will damage the counter.
+If you do not do this you may damage the counter.
 We will not be responsible for damage due to improper installation.
 There are 100 million bicycles in the USA and the JR will not fit all of them.

 Below is a collection of photos of some possible options you might find helpful.